justenwalker/redzone/README.md

 Introduction
 ------------

 RedZone is a command-line utility for generating BIND DNS zone files from a YAML file.
-The tools follows the UNIX philosophy and therefore does not attempt to do anything besides this.

-RedZone was inspired by Daniel P. Berrange's [NoZone](http://search.cpan.org/~danberr/NoZone-1.0/lib/NoZone.pm) i script which does something very similar in Perl.
+RedZone was inspired by Daniel P. Berrange's [NoZone](http://search.cpan.org/~danberr/NoZone-1.0/lib/NoZone.pm) script which does something very similar in Perl.
 The notable differences are:
  - Added support for reverse-dns generation